minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-lava-lamps.md

   thumb:
 ---

 I made these lava lamp looking cones by using Ikea’s Kalas cups and paper cups.

-I put some kibbles in each paper cup and then I pushed the plastic cups on top of them.
+I put some kibble in each paper cup and then I pushed the plastic cups on top of them.

-It took Miki about three minutes to get all the kibbles from these six lava lamps.
+It took Miki about three minutes to get all the kibble from these six lava lamps.

 ---